Skip to content

 • 2014 – Mansions in May Non-Profit open Blairsden to the public.

-• 2014 – The owners who spent a huge amount of money restoring Blairsden allows the Mansion in May program a month long open house.
+• 2014—The owners, who spent a huge amount of money restoring Blairsden, allow the Mansion in May program to hold a month-long open house.

 • 2012 – Turpin Realtors lists the Blairsden estate for $4,900,000 – Size: 50,000 Sq.
 Ft. – Bedrooms: 31 – Bathrooms: 14 Full, 5 Half.
 The estate sold for $4.5 million to a holding company named Blairsden Hall, LLC.